Mountain Biking in New Zealand

 This might be surprising to some, but Auckland has quite a few exceptional options for mountain biking.
 Take the Hauraki Gulf island of Waiheke Island, for instance.
 One of the most popular ways to get around this hilly beach-covered island is by bike.
 Just take the ferry from the downtown ferry terminal right the heart of Auckland City to Waiheke Island.
 At the Waiheke ferry terminal, you’ll find bike hire nearby so begin your biking adventure straight away.
 Additionally, Waiheke has some dedicated mountain biking tracks at Rangihoua Hill.

 Back on the mainland, one of the most popular mountain bike parks in Auckland is Woodhill Forest.
-This is 50km of forest trails complete with jumps and other structures.
+This is 50km (31 miles) of forest trails complete with jumps and other structures.
 There’s something for beginners to seriously adventurous advanced mountain bikers.

 Auckland has lots more to offer for cyclists and mountain bikers, so be sure to check out Mountain Biking in Auckland.